 It’s hard to choose where to spend your day with so many great beaches along the highway from Sooke to Port Renfrew.
 French Beach Provincial Park offers amenities that make this a perfect spot for a family adventure!

-This kilometer-long sand and pebble beach offer a fantastic place to hang out and enjoy the ocean air or wander along one of the forest trails.
+This kilometre-long sand and pebble beach offer a fantastic place to hang out and enjoy the ocean air or wander along one of the forest trails.

-If you explore the park area, you will discover a forest trail hidden behind the playground that heads south towards a footbridge.
+If you explore the area, you will discover a forest trail behind the playground heading south towards a footbridge.
 Cross the shallow creek at the end of the beach to find even more walking paths.

 Another adventure can be found by heading north along the beach as far as you can to discover the shallow tidepools and seashell fossils locked in the rock formations making an appearance from years of erosion.